-- Police officers and firefighters (safety employees) can retire at age 50 after five years of service, with maximum benefits at age 55 with 30 years of service. - Other employees and elected officials (miscellaneous employees) can retire at age 50 with 20 years of service or at 60 with 10 years, with maximum benefits at age 62 with 32.6 years of service.
+- Police officers and firefighters (safety employees) can retire at age 50 after 5 service years, with maximum benefits at age 55 with 30 years of service. - Other employees and elected officials (miscellaneous employees) can retire at age 50 with 20 service years or at 60 with 10 years, with maximum benefits at age 62 with 32.6 years of service.

 These benefits are determined by final compensation, retirement age, and service length.
-Final compensation is based on a one- or two-year average of the highest annual compensation.
+Final compensation is based on a one or two year average of the highest annual compensation.

-Some miscellaneous employees who leave City employment before becoming eligible for service retirement can receive a "vesting allowance" when they reach age 50.
+Some employees who leave City employment before becoming eligible for service retirement can receive a "vesting allowance" when they reach age 50.
 The City matches employee contributions to the costs of this benefit.